Scientific Name

 How to Grow and Care for Phedimus selskanianus

-Light: This light-loving plant will tolerate partial shade, but it prefers full sun and grows best in warmer environments.
+Light: This light-loving plant tolerates partial shade but prefers full sun and grows best in warmer environments.
 Plant P. selskanianus in an area of your garden that gets at least 6 hours of sunlight a day.

-Soil: This succulent thrive in any well-drained soil.
+Soil: This succulent thrives in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.

-Hardiness: P. selskanianus tolerates frost and can stay outdoors when the temperature drops below freezing.
+Hardiness: P. selskanianus tolerates frost and can stay outdoors when temperatures drop below freezing.
 It can withstand temperatures as low as -30 to 30 °F (-34.4 to -1.1 °C), USDA hardiness zones 4a to 9b.

 Watering: The best way to water your P. selskanianus is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until the soil is dry before watering again.